 Should my giving be based upon pre-tax or after-tax income?

 Prov.
-3:9 says to “honor the Lord with your wealth and from the first of all your produce.”
-God desires the first and the best which would represent all our income (pre-tax).
+3:9 says to “honor the Lord with your wealth and from the first of all you produce.”
+God desires the first and the best which would represent all your income (pre-tax).